hargunoberoi/neogpt/notes.md

 The weight tieing is a stellar idea.
 Basically you save 30% in model size just by correctly identifying that embeddings and model outputs are basically the same idea, i.e taking tokens and getting rich representations from them.

 I get it.

+[2025-06-03 16:10:17]

+Alright, I've done the "spectating" of the video, now it is time to implement stuff.

+I might have to take a few steps back and forth.
+First, I think it will be a good idea to start crushing shakespeare again.

+Things to do:

+- Get to old dataset (shakespeare) ✅
+- replace harbpe with tiktoken for simplicity ✅
+- apply speed boosting optimization ✅
+- no wandb logging for now ✅
+- no saving weights for now ✅
+- add logging and weight saving logic within the model itself? (decide)